Read more on

 While we are easily deceived by others because we take everything at face value, it is more difficult to manipulate us: either our lack of social awareness leaves us oblivious to the attempt, or we see right through it which only strengthens our resolve.

-In order to avoid ostracisation and repercussions, many autistic people (subconsciously or consciously) temporarily suppress their individual identities and try to take on the collective identities of their surroundings by copying the behaviours and opinions of others.
-This coping mechanism (which is practically self-prescribed ABA) is known as masking, and pretending to be someone we are not is quite exhausting and mentally and even physically draining; therefore many of us need to let off steam as soon as we return to a safe environment.
+In order to avoid ostracisation and repercussions, many autistic people (subconsciously or consciously) temporarily suppress their individual identities and try to take on the collective identities of their surroundings by copying the behaviours and opinions of others, especially in formal (and therefore extremely stressful) environments like school, workplace and church.
+This coping mechanism (which is practically self-prescribed ABA) is known as masking, and pretending to be someone we are not is quite exhausting and mentally and even physically draining; therefore many of us need to let off steam as soon as we return to a safe(r) environment while others may need sufficient time to ourselves to recuperate.
 Long-term masking can also lead to autistic burnout.

 More than other individuals, autistic people need privacy and time on their own.
 Because all kinds of socialising, even (and in many cases especially) with family members, are demanding and exhausting for us, we need to spend a lot of time away from it all to avoid sensory overload.
 Therefore autistic children who have no opportunity to retreat to a safe place where they can be on their own tend to develop more mental problems and difficult behaviours and often end up on the ‘lower-functioning’ end of the spectrum.